MrMarsellus/dfcn-masternode-vps-inspector/README.md

   - Status
   - Self test
   - Show recommended workflow
+- Improved menu flow in v0.4.3:
+  - After actions complete, the script can ask whether it should return to the main menu instead of exiting immediately.
+  - When a report is created, the script can offer to display it immediately.
 - Runs in the background using `nohup`, `nice`, and `ionice`; continues running after SSH/PuTTY is closed.
 - Periodic time series logging to `timeseries.csv`:
   - Host metrics: load, CPU usage, RAM, swap, disk usage (root + datadir), lightweight datadir write latency (ms), TCP connections, RX/TX bytes.